karle32/strapi-angular-blog-tutorial/README.md

-# StrapiBlogTutorial
+# Strapi Blog Tutorial

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.
+The project is using the latest community version of Strapi version 3.2.4 (backend project not included).
+The article that was used to create this project can be found on [Build a blog with Angular, Strapi and Apollo](https://strapi.io/blog/build-a-blog-with-angular-js-strapi-and-apollo).

 ## Development server